rifflock/lfshook/README.md

 # Local Filesystem Hook for Logrus

 Sometimes developers like to write directly to a file on the filesystem.
 This is a hook for [logrus](https://github.com/Sirupsen/logrus) designed to allow users to do just that.
-The log levels are dynamic at instanciation of the hook, so it is capable of logging at some or all levels.
+The log levels are dynamic at instantiation of the hook, so it is capable of logging at some or all levels.

 ## Example
 ```go